TopArzGithub/api-doc/source/index.html.md

 For placing new order call this api.

 <aside class="notice">
-Using this api is a little bit tricky, so read descriptions carefully and look at example for better understanding.
+Using this API is a bit tricky, so read descriptions carefully and look at examples for better understanding.

-aking why? because Based on your request we read specific paramteres from your request, in below you can see example of each request
+Asking why?
+Based on your request, we read specific parameters from your request, here are some examples of each request
 </aside>

 <hr>